PCRuniversum/PCRedux/joss/paper.md

 output via the R console.\label{fig:fig_2}](fig_2.png)

 ## Datasets and Data Labeling

-Scientific work always delivers and depends on data.
-In particular, open data are the cornerstones of science.
-Given the lack of datasets with classified amplification curves, `PCRedux` addresses the aggregation, management and distribution of classified qPCR datasets.

 The function `tReem()` facilitates the manual blinded random classification of unlabeled amplification curves (multicategory labeling).
 Measures of similarity